eroblin/Bayesian-inferance-on-exponential-translated-model/README.md

-We use our implementation of the Gibbs-Sampler algorithm and analyse its convergence.
-We try different sample sizes.
+We simulate random observations using a translated exponential law.
+We suppose that we we don't know the parameters of this law and that we just have the observations.
+The purpose is to find the two parameters of this law (a and lambda) with the Gibbs sampler algorithm.
+We use our implementation of the Gibbs-Sampler algorithm.

 First, we observe results with 100 simulations.
 Here are the results for the a posteriori parameter a.
 The different simulations are located around 7.
 Then we compute the bayesian estimator of the paraemeter a for each iteration, using all the available samples.
 This means for instance that at the k-st iteration, the bayesian estimator is computed using the k previous iterations with the method of moments.
 We see that the estimator converges.